Urigo/angular-meteor/README.md

     });

 ### Adding controllers, directives, filters and services
 It is best practice to not use globally defined controllers like they do in the AngularJS demos.
-Always use the exported package scope <code>ngMeteor</code> as your angular module to register your controller with $controllerProvider.
+Always use the exported package scope ngMeteor as your angular module to register your controller with $controllerProvider.
 Furthermore, to prevent errors when minifying and obfuscating the controllers, directives, filters or services, you need to use [Dependency Injection](http://docs.angularjs.org/guide/di).
 For example:

     ngMeteor.controller('TodoCtrl', ['$scope', '$collection',
       function($scope, $collection) {